 Tahuayo Lodge Iquitos, PeruVisit the highly regarded Tahuayo Lodge & Amazon Research Center as part of your tour of the bio-diverse Tahuayo Reserve.
 You are assigned a private guide & you can choose an itinerary to reflect your interests.
 Boasting the most itinerary options in Amazonia, you can whiz through the trees on the canopy zipline, view poison dart frog initiatives, & observe different monkeys on the A.R.C primate research grid.Private Guide, Zipline, Primate Research Grid

-If you’re like me and get distracted easily by all the wildlife, a brimmed hat helps protect your head when you walk into a vine or fallen tree (speaking from personal experience).
+If you’re like me and get distracted easily by all the animals, and there is a high amount to see, (especially from some of the Amazon Rainforest’s best lodges) a brimmed hat helps protect your head when you walk into a vine or fallen tree (speaking from personal experience).
 The best one I found was a Kangaroo Leather Hat as it folded over your face offering additional protection.
 Weirdly, kangaroo leather is better for the Australian environment than cow leather due to cows not being adapted for Australian soils.
 You can read more about this in Jared Diamond’s Collapse.
 If you’re in the open (as opposed to the forest) it will also protect against the harsh mid-day sun.

 If you’ve been to the Amazon before, what did you wear?
 Were you comfortable and what different things would you wear when you go back?
 If you are planning a trip, what things do you think you will take with you?
 Leave your comments below.